smvv/spec/document/introduction/overview.rst

 Conceptually, the semantics of WebAssembly is divided into three phases.
 For each part of the language, the specification specifies each of them.

-* **Decoding**.
+**Decoding**
   WebAssembly modules are distributed in a _binary format_.
   *Decoding* processes that format and converts it into an internal representation of a module.
   In this specification, this representation is modelled by _abstract syntax_, but a real implementation could compile directly to machine code instead.

-* **Validation**.
+**Validation**
   A decoded module has to be *valid*.
   Validation checks a number of well-formedness conditions to guarantee that the module is meaningful and safe.
   In particular, it performs *type checking* of functions and the instruction sequences in their bodies, ensuring for example that the operand stack is used consistently.

-* **Execution**.
+**Execution**
   Finally, a valid module can be *executed*.
   Execution can be further divided into two phases:

-  - **Instantiation**.
+  **Instantiation**.
   An *instance* is the dynamic representation of a module, complete with its own state and execution stack.
   Instantiation executes the module body itself given definitions for all its imports.
   It initializes globals, memories and tables and invokes the module's start function if defined.
   It returns the instances of the module's exports.

-  - **Invocation**.
+  **Invocation**.
   Once instantiated, further WebAssembly computations can be initiated by *invoking* an exported function of an instance.
   Given the required arguments, that executes the respective function and returns its results.

   Instantiation and invocation are operations within the embedding environment.